TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 ## TRaSH Quality Profiles

-All the Quality Profiles here can be combined into one Quality Profile if you want to be able to upgrade, for example, from 1080p to 4k/2160p.
+The following Quality Profiles can be combined into a single Quality Profile if you, for example, want to be able to upgrade from 1080p to 4K/2160p.

 ### WEB-1080p